Flock92/Trading212-API/README.md

 ````
 ### Best Practice

-It's good practice to set up an env file to save sensitive informaton like your user name or password
+It's good practice to set up an env file to save sensitive informaton like your user name or password. *Here is a useful link* [.env](https://pypi.org/project/python-dotenv/)

 ```env